On p-torsions of geometric Brauer groups: Acknowledgements

 \section{Acknowledgements}

-The first named author would like to thank Prof. Matthew Morrow for important communications on $F$-crystals and to the second named author for bringing attention to this problem.
-The seond named author would like to thank Veronika Ertl and Timo Keller for important discussions.
-Veronika Ertl and Timo Keller were in early stage of this project.
+We would like to thank Marco D'Addezio and Alexie N.Skorobogatov for helpful comments, questions and discussions on the first version of the paper.
+The first named author would like to thank Matthew Morrow for important communications on $F$-crystals and log-convergent site; to the second named author for bringing attention to this problem.
+The second-named author would like to express gratitude to Xinyi Yuan for introducing him to the questions on Brauer groups and for his guidance.
+Additionally, the second-named author extends thanks to Veronika Ertl and Timo Keller for important discussions.
+Veronika Ertl and Timo Keller were in the early stage of this project.

 \Addresses